pygfx/wgpu-py/README.md

 ## Platform requirements

-Under the hood, `wgpu` runs on Vulkan or Metal, and eventually also DX12 or OpenGL.
+Under the hood, `wgpu` runs on Vulkan, Metal, or DX12.
+The wgpu-backend is selected automatically, but can be overridden by setting the `WGPU_BACKEND_TYPE` environment variable to "Vulkan", "Metal", "D3D12", "D3D11", or "OpenGL".

 On Windows 10, things should just work.
-On older Windows versions you may need to install the Vulkan drivers (or wait for the DX12 backend to become more mature).
+On older Windows versions you may need to install the Vulkan drivers.
+You may want to force "Vulkan" while "D3D12" is less mature.

 On Linux, it's advisable to install the proprietary drivers of your GPU (if you have a dedicated GPU).
 You may need to `apt install mesa-vulkan-drivers`.